 Black Locust is known by many names worldwide, but its impact is universal.
 As we expand into Europe, this durable, sustainable wood is reaching new markets, shaping industries, and redefining eco-friendly solutions.

 Black Locust (Robinia pseudoacacia) is known by many names across different regions.
 In North America, it has long been recognized for its incredible durability, used traditionally for fence posts and firewood.
 However, in Europe, it carries distinct identities, often referred to as "Robinia" or "False Acacia."
 In Germany, it’s known as "Robinie," while in France, it’s commonly called "Acacia."
 Despite the varied names, the exceptional properties of this hardwood remain consistent—naturally rot-resistant, incredibly strong, and a sustainable alternative to tropical hardwoods.
+These qualities have directly contributed to the rise of black locust lumber as a preferred material in modern construction and design.

 At Black Locust Lumber, we have been at the forefront of transforming this species from a basic agricultural product into an architectural staple.
 Historically, Black Locust was primarily used for fence posts, railroad ties, and firewood due to its high density and natural resistance to decay.
 However, we saw its potential for much more.